-Seeing the growing demand for sub-500cc dual-purpose motorcycle, global two-wheeler makers are focusing on adventure bike segment.
-After Suzuki, BMW and Honda unveiled their small adventure tourers at EICMA 2016, Kawasaki entered into this category with its small adventure motorcycle – the Versys X 300.
-This smaller capacity Versys will be slotted below the Versys 650 in the company’s global lineup.
+Seeing the growing demand for sub-500cc dual-purpose motorcycle, the global two-wheeler makers are focusing on adventure bike segment.
+After Suzuki, BMW and Honda unveiled their small adventure tourers at EICMA 2016, Kawasaki entered into this category with its small adventure motorcycle – the Kawasaki Versys X 300.
+This smaller capacity Versys has been slotted below the Versys 650 in the company’s global lineup.

 |Specifications||Versys X 300|

 |Engine||DOHC liquid-cooled 296cc parallel twin-engine|

 Power for the Kawasaki Versys-X 300 comes from DOHC liquid-cooled 296cc parallel twin-engine that’s good for 39bhp (40PS) at 11,500rpm and 25.7Nm at 10,000rpm.
 It’s the same powertrain that does duty in the Ninja 300.
 For the record, Kawasaki claims that the parallel twin unit delivers smooth, torquey power at medium and low rpm and powerful acceleration at high rpm.
 The bike comes equipped with heat management technology that improves airflow to scatter engine heat while riding.
 It also helps cool frame and tank of the bike enhancing its riding comfort.
 Power is delivered to the rear wheels via a 6-speed gearbox.
 Read – 2017 Kawasaki Ninja 650 Unveiled – Pictures & Launch Details

 The liquid-cooled, 4-stroke parallel twin motor is claimed to return fuel economy of 4.1-litre/100km.
 It’s carbon emission stands at 103g/km.

 Kawasaki Versys X 300 Design